+3-D Design Advanced: Not eligible for State Fair Exhibitors are expected to go above and beyond those expectations set in 3-D design beginner.
 No 3-D Printer or 3-D printed object is required for this exhibit.
-Exhibit a simple 3-D rendered design using Computer Aided Design (CAD) Software such as Tinker CAD or Inventor.
+Exhibit a complex 3-D rendered design using

+Computer Aided Design (CAD) Software such as Tinker CAD or Inventor.
 The design must be an object that performs a specific task, and may not be based on already existing 3-D models.
 It must be able to be 3-D printed.
-Any CAD software can be used, but files must be in STL format.
+Any CAD software can be used, but files must be in .STL format.
 Bring your design on a Jump Drive to be viewed for judging.
-Exhibits in this class may not have multiple parts, doors, hinges, or any sort of mechanics.
+Exhibits in this class

+MUST not have multiple parts, doors, hinges or some sort of mechanistic feature to accomplish a specific task.